 Adults working in the school may be the first to recognise that something is wrong but may not feel able to express their concerns out of a feeling that this would be disloyal to colleagues or for fear of harassment or victimisation.
-These feelings, however natural, must never result in a child or young person continuing to be unnecessarily at risk.
+These feelings, however natural, must never result in a child or young person continuing to be unnecessarily at risk as a result of poor or unsafe practice in the school.
 Staff must remember that it is often the most vulnerable child who is targeted.
 These children need adults they can trust to safeguard their welfare.